Candy Killers: 8 Alternative Halloween Gift Ideas for Kids

 10. Treat Yo’Self

 Don’t forget about you!
 With all the work you’ve put in on creating costumes, planning your trick-or- treating outings, and baking up a ghoulish storm, you deserve to unwind with some red wine and “grown-up” treats.
-A little cabernet sauvignon and a few Walker’s shortbread cookies are just a start!
+A little cabernet sauvignon and a few Butter Cookies with Sea Salt are just a start!

 There are so many fun bonding activities you can do with your littles this Halloween, and they don’t need to include candy.
 Do you have any fun annual traditions you share with your kids?
 Share with us on social media!